slhmy/slhmy/README.md

 ### Hi there 👋
-- 💼 I'm working with cloud native stuffs recently.
+- 💼 I lost my job recently, finding a better one ...
 - 📝 I'm planning to build a full judge system with Rust.
-- 📕 I'm learning WebAssembly for my job.
+- 📕 I'm learning WebAssembly.
 - 🌱 I’m deciding to improve my frontend skills.
 - 🌱 I’m deciding to recover my algorithm skills.